This Is the Day: Artwork

 The artwork is by Andy Johnson.
-The font, designed by Fiona Skinner, was also used on the "This is the Day" single artwork.
+The font was designed by Fiona Skinner.
 An alternative layout for the the The logo was used on this single with the lowercase 'the' larger and set at an angle.

-Video
+Music video

 Fiona Skinner directed the promo video for the re-release of 1983 single.
 The video is a collage of images and memories illustrating Matt Johnson's childhood and Skinner and Johnson's relationship.
 The single was re-released around the time they split.
 Skinner created the farewell promo for the song.

-Appearances in other media

-The song was featured after the opening scene in the 1985 film Static.

-The song was featured at the end of the 1995 film Empire Records.

-The song features in the final episode of the Channel 4 comedy-drama Fresh Meat.

-The song features in the opening scene of the 2018 film I Feel Pretty.

-The song was also featured in a sing-along scene and in the house party scene in the 2018 film Every Day.

-The song plays during the end of the first episode of season 2 of the HBO show Looking.

-The song plays in the background in the ABC show The Good Doctor, season 2 episode 3 "Hubert".

-The song plays in the background in the Netflix show Sex Education, season 1 episode 3.

-The song plays during the end of the first episode of season 3 of the Fox show 9-1-1.